 - Section B – statements.
 At the beginning this is likely to be empty unless there is a without notice statement (for example in injunction proceedings).

-- Section C – expert reports, for example Cafcass letters or reports, or a surveyors report.
+- Section C – expert reports, for example Cafcass letters or reports.

 - Section D – correspondence.